-Your degree is considered completed when your last grade is reported in PULS or at the Office of Student Affairs/Examination Office.
+Your degree is considered completed when your last grade is reported in PULS or at the Student Administration Center/ Examination Office.
 The date of the “determination of the overall grade” is the date on which you have completed your studies.
 This date is also indicated on your transcripts and diploma.

 Final thesis & degree

 Important information on your final thesis, including topic assignments, registration, submission and grading, is available here.
 In this connection, please read the information on the issuance of your graduation documents.

 Verification of degrees to third parties abroad